-The Navier-Stokes equation and the turbulence equations are studied on the generalized compact Riemannian manifolds in the works of Ebin and Marsden \cite{EbiMa}, Skholler \cite{Shko1998,Shko2000} and Skholler et al. \cite{Mars2000} via the geometry and analysis of group of diffeomorphisms.
-In the specific compact manifolds such as two-dimensional sphere and square torus, the Navier-Stokes equation was studied in the works of Ilyin \cite{Il1990,Il1992,Il94,Il1988,Il1994} and developed recently by Ilyin, Laptev and Zelik \cite{Ily2018,Ily2019,Ily2020}.
+The Navier-Stokes equation and the turbulence equations are studied on the generalized compact Riemannian manifolds in the works of Ebin and Marsden \cite{EbiMa}, Skholler \cite{Shko1998,Shko2000} and Skholler et al. \cite{Mars2000} via the geometry and the analysis of group of diffeomorphisms.
+In the specific compact manifolds such as two-dimensional sphere and square torus, the Navier-Stokes equation was studied in the works of Ilyin \cite{Il1990,Il1992,Il1988,Il1994,Il1999} and developed recently by Ilyin, Laptev and Zelik \cite{Ily2018,Ily2019,Ily2020}.
 In these works, they proved the well-posedness of the weak solution, then estimated the upper bound of the Hausdorff and fractal dimensions of the global attractor.
 For the turbulence equations Ilyin and Titi studied the attractor of the modified-Leray-$\alpha$ equation on the two-dimensional sphere and the square torus \cite{Il2004'}.
-In detail, they established the upper and lower bounds depended $\alpha$ of the Hausdorff and fractal dimensions of attractor.
-The method is based on the vorticity form of the model and the theorem about the relation between the Lyapunov exponents and the Hausdorff (fractal) dimension of attractor (see \cite{Il2001,Il2004,Te1988}).
-An important technique is the Lieb-Sobolev-Thirring inequality on the two-dimensional sphere, it plays an important role to estimate the Lyapunov exponents.
+In detail, they established the upper and lower bounds dependeding on $\alpha$ of the Hausdorff and fractal dimensions of the attractor.
+The method is based on the vorticity scalar form (see also \cite{Il1999} for the Navier-Stokes equation) of the model and the theorem about the relation between the Lyapunov exponents and the Hausdorff (fractal) dimension of attractor (see \cite{Il2001,Il2004,Te1988}).
+Another important technique is used to estimate the attractor's dimensions that is the Lieb-Sobolev-Thirring inequality (see \cite{Te1984}).
+It plays an important role to estimate the Lyapunov exponents.
 The Sobolev-Lieb-Thirring inequality on manifolds is considered initially by Teman et al. in \cite{Te88}, then it is improved by Ilyin et al. in the recent works on the sphere and torus \cite{Ily2019,Ily2020}.
-Morefurther, when consider the Navier-Stokes equation on the domain of sphere, Ilyin and Laptev \cite{Ily2018} improved the Berezin-Li-Yau inequality on the lower of the sum of the eigenvalues, then apply to obtain the upper of the dimension of attractor.
+Furthermore, by considering the Navier-Stokes equation on the domain of sphere, Ilyin and Laptev \cite{Ily2018} improved the Berezin-Li-Yau inequality on the lower of the sum of the eigenvalues and therefore obtain the upper of the dimension of attractor.